Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 3. Avocado Oil

-Few oils pull double duty like avocado oil as far as health benefits and taste are concerned.
-Rich in oleic acid and antioxidants, this pick tops the list of the healthiest cooking oils for anyone who wants clean flavor and an oil that can withstand extremely high temperatures.
-With a smoke point of 520 degrees Fahrenheit, this healthy oil is one of the best oils for frying, grilling or stir-frying without turning bitter or breaking down.
+Few oils offer both flavor and high-heat performance like avocado oil.
+This pick is often listed among the healthiest cooking oils for those who want a light flavor and an oil that holds up at high temperatures.
+With a smoke point up to about 520 degrees Fahrenheit in refined versions, this healthy oil is one of the best oils for frying, grilling or stir-frying without turning bitter or breaking down.

 As far as taste goes, avocado oil’s buttery flavor gives it an edge over more neutral-tasting options, to the point where it’s even used as a butter substitute for baking, sautéing and searing.
 The best avocado oils will add subtle richness to everything from air fryer green beans to coconut chicken.